-Mount Nebo Wilderness Trails Professional Review and Guide
+Mount Nebo Wilderness Trails Professional Guide

 "The Nebo Scenic Loop, the prime access for trailheads in Mount Nebo Wilderness, is the best introduction to this wilderness.
 Snow usually closes the road in late October and it opens again in June or July.
 Take exit 225 off I-15 in the small town of Nephi (south of Provo and Utah Lake).
 Drive 6 miles east on UT 132 to Nebo Loop Rd.
 (FR 15).
 Another approach, from the north, is accessible at exit 248 in Santaquin.
 At 11,928 feet, Mount Nebo is the highest peak in the Wasatch Range.
 Early Mormon pioneers named the peak as a reference to Mount Nebo in Palestine.